claythompson82/82edge_osiris/docs/DEV_GUIDE.md

 You can run `docker compose -f docker/compose.yaml exec llm-sidecar pytest` to execute tests inside the container environment.
 This mirrors the CI build closely.

 ## Credentials
 Sensitive keys should be loaded from the environment only.
 Avoid committing them to git history.
-GitHub secrets and local `.env` files keep them isolated from code.
+A `.gitignore` file now excludes `.env` and other secret files by default.
+Copy `.env.template` to `.env` for local use and store real credentials there.
+See [Secrets Management Review](SECURITY_SECRETS.md) for hardening tips.

 ## Long-running tasks
 For lengthy simulations or training loops, consider running inside `tmux` or `screen` so the session survives SSH disconnects.
 Logs can be tailed in another window while the job runs.